sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-28_the-extraordinary-case-of-comet-holmes.md

 +++
-title = "The extraordinary case of Cometxa0Holmes"
+title = "The extraordinary case of Comet Holmes"

 +++
 A dhuma-gola was sighted near the head of yayAti, when the